preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 ## Task 1: Configure the Amazon S3 Federated Search Provider and Federated Index in Splunk Cloud

 In this task you'll be configuring Splunk Cloud to search VPC Flow Log data residing in an Amazon S3 bucket.
-Normally this requires coordination between the AWS Admin and Splunk Admin, but everything AWS-side (including the Glue catalog, Glue Crawler, Glue resoruce policy and S3 bucket policies) are already created and configured for you.
+Normally this requires coordination between the AWS Admin and Splunk Admin, but everything AWS-side (including the Glue catalog, Glue Crawler, Glue resource policy and S3 bucket policies) are already created and configured for you.

 1. In the Splunk Cloud environment, navigate to **Settings** > **Federated Search**.